appvision-gmbh/json2typescript/README.md

 At first, our array notation on the left looks odd.
 But this notation allows you to define even nested arrays.
 See the examples at the end of this document for more info about nesting arrays.

+> Tip: It is possible to lazy-load custom classes to prevent circular dependencies.
+> Then, the expected type for custom classes can be written as a string.
+> Please read further below how to implement this feature.

 ##### Adding a custom converter